-- I. Could this improve outdoor air quality and reduce incidences of asthma, respiratory, and cardiac problems? - 2.
-Could this improve indoor air quality, ventilation, or temperature control? - 3.
-Could this increase the comfort and mental health of residents? - 4.
-Could this lead to improvements in the quality of indoor spaces (e.g. reduction of toxins, integrated pest management, mold)?
+- I. Could this improve outdoor air quality improvements and reduce incidences of asthma, respiratory, and cardiac problems? - 2.
+Could this improve indoor air quality, ventilation, or temperature? - 3.
+Could this increase the comfort and mental health of residents?

-- 5. Could this reduce noise pollution? - 6.
-Could this reduce light pollution? - 7.
-Could this increase access to quality food? - 8.
+- 4. Could there be improvements to the quality of indoor spaces (e.g. reduction of toxins, integrated pest management, mold)? - Could this reduce noise pollution?
+5. - 6.
+Could this reduce light pollution? - Could this increase access to quality food?
+7. - 8.
 Could this encourage active, healthy modes of travel?
-Would this shift lead to a significant increase in physical activity? - 9.
+Would this shift lead to a significant increase in the amount of physical activity? - 9.
 Could this bolster quality of life by saving time? - 10.
 Could this improve access to green and healthy spaces or to community members? - II.
 Could this address health or environmental justice disparities?